cesarParra/lwc-signals/README.md

 }
 ```

-Data from a resource signals comes in the following format:
+Data from a resource signal comes in the following format:

 ```typescript
 type AsyncData<T> = {